 The engineer and architect will communicate throughout the design/plan process to certify that all crucial elements have been taken into consideration for before construction.

 It is also a good idea to have an engineer check out the build site before purchase or beginning construction.
-Different landscape and soils can impact the longevity of your home as well as to guard off unexpected issues.
+Different landscape and soils can impact the longevity of your home plus it’s a good ideas to ward off unexpected issues.

 You could end up investing large sums of money into the project if you have to do soil or water flow corrections!